 Anytime a structure or use is added to a property (such as fence, shed, parking, addition, house, chicken coop, etc.) an accurate site plan or professional survey is required to determine if the project meets all Zoning Code requirements.
 Site plans are subject to Zoning Review.

-Yes, all projects must be submitted on a professional stamped site plan completed by an architect, surveyor or engineer, except fences, residential HVAC/generators, and wall signs.
+Yes, most projects must be submitted on a professionally stamped site plan completed by an architect, surveyor or engineer, except fences, residential HVAC/generators, chicken coop, and wall signs.
 If there is conflicting data about the location of a property line, a surveyor’s stamp will be required.
-Zoning staff will make the final determination whether or not a project requires a professional survey.
+Zoning staff will make the final determination of whether or not a project requires a professional survey.

 If a prior application included a survey or site plan, that plan may be on file at the Division of Zoning and Development Review.
 To find out if Zoning has a suitable copy of a site plan or survey of a property, email email@example.com.